• Skip to primary navigation

 FAQS

-Truffles can be coated in chocolate and sprinkled with many things including powdered peanut butter, cocoa powder, sprinkles and more.
+These chocolate truffles are coated with melted chocolate and sprinkled with many things including powdered peanut butter, cocoa powder, sprinkles and more.

 brownie truffles with sprinkles